A communication-efficient nonlocal measurement with application to communication complexity and bipartite gate capacities

 Observe that instead of $\pi$ ranging over all $m!$ permutations, it would suffice to take only the $m$ cyclic permutations.
 For the multi-partite setting, this will allow us to save dramatically on communication.
-We now describe the bipartite protocol and derive a careful bound on the accuracy.
+We now describe the bipartite protocol and {a careful bound on the accuracy is derived in the appendix}.

 Let $|s\> = \smfrac{1}{\sqrt{m}} \sum_{j=0}^{m-1} |j\>$ and $S$ be a register prepared in the state $|s\>$.
-Let $Y$ act on $S \otimes (\bbC^d)^{\ot m}$ by mapping $|j\> |\psi_1\> |\psi_2\> \cdots |\psi_m\>$ to $|j\> |\psi_{1{-}j}\> |\psi_{2{-}j}\> \cdots |\psi_{m{-}j}\>$, with arithmetic done mod $m$.
-That is, $S$ controls a cyclic permutation of the $m$ registers, taking the first register to the $j^{\text{th}}$ one if the state of $S$ is $|j{-}1\>$.
+Let $Y$ act on $S \otimes (\bbC^{{d+1}})^{\ot m}$ by mapping $|j\> |\psi_1\> |\psi_2\> \cdots |\psi_m\>$ to $|j\> |\psi_{1{-}j}\> |\psi_{2{-}j}\> \cdots |\psi_{m{-}j}\>$, with arithmetic done mod $m$.
+That is, $S$ controls a cyclic permutation of the $m$ registers, taking the first register to the $(j+1)^{\text{st}}$ one if the state of $S$ is $|j\>$.

 With a slight abuse of notation, let ${\cal M}_{\rm i}$ and ${\cal M}_{\rm a}$ be the ideal and approximate coherent state identification protocols for some bipartite state $|\alpha\>$, with the answer residing with Bob.
 The state to be measured lives in systems $AB$.
 Alice and Bob already share $|\alpha\>^{\otimes m-1}$ in $A_2 B_2 \otimes \cdots \otimes A_m B_m$. ${\cal M}_{\rm a}$ is given by: \begin{mylist} \item Alice prepares a register $S$ in the state $|s\>$. \item Alice applies $Y$ on $S \otimes A \otimes A_2 \cdots A_m$ (i.e. she applies the $S$-controlled cyclic permutation on her halves of the $m$ bipartite systems). \item Alice sends $S$ to Bob using $\log(m)$ qubits of forward communication. \item Bob performs $Y$ on $S \otimes B \otimes B_2 \cdots B_m$ thereby completing the $S$-controlled cyclic permutation on the $m$ bipartite systems. \item Bob coherently measures $S$ with POVM $\{|s\>\<s|, I-|s\>\<s|\}$.
 The final outcome is written to a register $C$ in Bob's possession. \item Bob performs $Y^\dagger$ on $S \otimes B \otimes B_2 \cdots B_m$. \item Bob sends $S$ to Alice using $\log(m)$ qubits of backward communication. \item Alice applies $Y^\dagger$ on $S \otimes A \otimes A_2 \cdots A_m$. \end{mylist}